Tahiralira/EEG-Based-Emotion-Recognition-Using-Quantum-Machine-Learning/Readme.md

 ```

 ## Structure

-- `data/`: The Dataset of SEED is restricted under EULA guidelines from being publically shared but you may request access from https://bcmi.sjtu.edu.cn/home/seed/seed.html
 - `Kaggle/`: Includes the Python scripts for the quantum and classical models implemented with Kaggle.

+## Data
+- `SEED`: The Dataset of SEED is restricted under EULA guidelines from being publically shared but you may request access from https://bcmi.sjtu.edu.cn/home/seed/seed.html
+- `DEAP`: The secondary dataset was obtained from the kaggle project referenced in the report [3].

 ## Contributing